rdayrell/traitor_sorted-output/README.md

 A tool to extract morphological traits from images.

+This experimental version introduces a command that generates ordered output for seed and object segmentation in *Traitor*, making it particularly useful for analyses where tracking each object in sequence is essential.

+More info:
-This experimental version introduces a command that generates ordered output for seed and object segmentation in *traitor*.
-Users can set a tolerance level to adjust for minor vertical misalignments, making it particularly useful for analyses where tracking each object in sequence is essential.
-To ensure accurate ordering, objects within the same row should still be positioned closer to each other than to objects in adjacent rows.
+In the original version, *Traitor* already follows a sequential order for segmentation, but slight vertical misalignments can lead to unexpected extraction order.
+This new version introduces the extract_ordered command, allowing you to set a pixel tolerance to group objects in the same row.
+This results in a more predictable output from bottom to top and left to right.
+To ensure accurate ordering, objects within the same row should still be positioned closer to each other (vertically) than to objects in adjacent rows.

 I have not widely tested this, so please make sure to check output carefully.

 ## Publication
-The original version of traitor is published in Methods in Ecology and Evolution: [Automated extraction of seed morphological traits from images](https://doi.org/10.1111/2041-210X.14127)
+The original version of traitor is published in Methods in Ecology and Evolution (https://doi.org/10.1111/2041-210X.14127) and available here: https://github.com/TankredO/traitor.git.

 ## Installation